scdemanett/windward-horizon-dedicated-server-docker/README.md

 - When specifying `WORLD_NAME`, use only the filename without the `.world` extension
 - The server can create new worlds if none exist with the specified name
 - The `-service` flag is automatically added for proper headless operation

+### If You Have Permission Issues

+1. **Option 1 (Easier)**: Set your Docker shared folder to allow "Everyone" read/write access
+   - Synology: File Station → Right-click docker folder → Properties → Permission → Everyone: Read/Write
+   - QNAP: File Station → Right-click docker folder → Properties → Share Permissions

+2. **Option 2 (More Secure)**: Pre-create the directories with appropriate permissions on your NAS

 ## Special Thanks And Credit Where Credit Is Due